luloxi/evolution-DAO/README.md

 - `function createProposal`
 - `function getProposal`

-To finish, go to `packages/hardhat/scripts` and edit `createProposal.js` call to createProposal to account for changes made!
+Now go to `packages/hardhat/scripts` and edit `createProposal.js` call to createProposal to account for changes made!

 > Remember to run `yarn deploy --reset` to deploy the new version of the contract before calling your modified createProposal.js!

 Great!
 Now each proposal should meet a minimum amount of votes to determine a winner!
 Try calling `yarn create-proposal` to see it in action!

+## ⛳️ Checkpoint 4: Adding values to use on an execution ☠️

+Edit the `struct Proposal` to include strings and addresses for options according to checkpoint instructions there.

+Now search for this parts of the code and follow the checkpoint 4 instructions there:

+- `event ProposalCreated`
+- `function createProposal`
+- `function getProposal`

+To finish this checkpoint, go to `packages/hardhat/scripts` and edit `createProposal.js`.

+When calling `yarn create-proposal` you should see options have names now in the frontend!

+> Remember to run `yarn deploy --reset` to deploy the new version of the contract before calling your modified createProposal.js!

+Fantastic!
+Now we have values that we can use in an execution after deadline has been met!

-## ⛳️ Checkpoint 4: Adding an execution after deadline ☠️
+## ⛳️ Checkpoint 5: Adding an execution after deadline ☠️

-ToDo: Write an execution checkpoint, maybe including an name for each option in struct and taking a simple decision after deadline is met (if minimumVotes were met as well)
+Edit the `struct Proposal` to add a bool "executed" to check if proposal has been executed.

+Create a `struct Winner` as specified on the checkpoint instructions under struct Proposal.

+Then, create a mapping of "winners" as specified on the checkpoint instructions in the mappings section.

+Uncomment the function `executeProposal` and read it to understand how it works.
+It's important that you named your mapping "winners" for it to work.

+Edit `function getProposal` to return the executed bool we added to the struct Proposal.

+Create a `function getWinner` as specified on the checkpoint instructions under `function getProposal`

+Phew!
+That was a long checkpoint!
+Congratulations on finishing this lesson!

+> Okay, you can check the solutions in the `/solution` folder to see if you got everything right.
+If variable names aren't the same, frontend may not reflect the changes made to the contract

 ### 🥅 Goals

 [ ] Does the proposal card display "Minimum votes not met" if there were some votes but not enough?

+[ ] Does the frontend display names for options in each ProposalCard?

+[ ] Does the frontend display a new recent winner after you execute a proposal?

 ### ⚔️ Side Quests

 [ ] Can you do something different on execution?
-Maybe adding address or other variables in the proposal struct help
+Maybe adding other variables in the proposal struct help

 [ ] Can you turn the faucet into a token vending machine?